 Revising for Clarity helps students improve the clarity of their writing by practicing how to structure sentences and paragraphs in a way that is consistent with the US academic style.
 Through examples and practice, students will learn how to compose their writing so that readers will interpret ideas as the writer intended.

-"Talking the Talk" is a series of four seminars which focus on the language and cultural strategies NNES need in informal situations (e.g., job interviews, conferences, talking with clients and funders, departmental receptions, etc.).
+"Talking the Talk" is a series of four seminars which focus on the language and cultural strategies NNES need to expand their ability to talk about themselves and their work as professionals in the US context (e.g., in job interviews, conferences, talking with clients and funders, departmental receptions, etc.).
 Each seminar practices a different aspect of this skill set; students will be better prepared to demonstrate their professional expertise.
 (Students can take seminars in any order.)

 Three Keys for Better Presentations helps students quickly improve the quality of their presentations and feel more confident as presenters by focusing on three key areas: audience, purpose and organization.
 Participants plan and then present on academic topics of their choice.

 Using Articles Accurately provides rules, strategies, and practice to help second language learners use articles (a/an, the, no article) correctly.
 Accurate use of articles is important for making your academic communication clear and professional. teaches students how to successfully write the various types of summaries that are required in many CM classes (reports, reviews, critiques, exams, etc.).
 Activities focus on identifying the key points in texts and summarizing these points in an accurate and concise way.
 Students will practice using their own words to condense material from outside sources.

 Writing Successful Critiques addresses common challenges that international students face when writing an evaluation or an analysis of another author's work.
 In this seminar, students will review and practice with the organizing structure and language typically used for critiques in the US academy.